 Also, when we attached the french tail (the hose which goes from the bottle onto the van system), it went straight onto the UK regulator valve without a murmur.
 No hisses, no leaks, no forcing…. dead easy.

 Watch the video of our Gas problems and the solution:

 Just click on the link below:

 So now we have a 13kg bottle (which I have named Eric), a 6kg UK bottle (as yet unnamed) and a pack of various connectors for countries around Europe.
 Interestingly, the shop didn't sell any way of connecting UK bottles to a french system- but perhaps you could get them from a shop closer to the English Channel.
-The connecters were RIDICULOUSLY expensive- 106€ for the pack but it made us feel better about going into Germany (not that we've had to use them yet as our 13kg bottle is still going strong!)
+The connectors were RIDICULOUSLY expensive- 106€ for the pack but it made us feel better about going into Germany (not that we've had to use them yet as our 13kg bottle is still going strong!)

 We paid 45€ for the gas bottle.
-We did have to write down our name and address but he didn't seem to care if we had a french address or not and we never mentioned we had a house in France- so he must have assumed we didn't.
+We did have to write down our name and address but he didn't seem to care if we had a French address or not and we never mentioned we had a house in France- so he must have assumed we didn't.